-Before a property can be let, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly, and also that he/she complies with the law.
-For brief details of a subject click on a link below, or scroll down the page.
-If you require further advice or assistance with any matter, please do not hesitate to contact us:
+Before a property can be let, there are several matters which the owner will need to deal with to ensure that the tenancy runs smoothly and also that they comply with the law.
+For more details please click on the links below:

 If your property is mortgaged, you should obtain your mortgagee's written consent to the letting.
 They may require additional clauses in the tenancy agreement of which you must inform us.